sarmijavier/sarmijavier/README.md

 ### Hi there 👋, I'm Javier

-I'm a full stack developer, I've been working on projects with Python(Flask, Django), Js(React) and agile methodologies.
-I'm focused on learning Backend development and Data science.
+I am Javier, a student and an experienced and passionate full stack developer.
+I have been working on projects with Python(Flask), Js(React) and agile methodologies.
+I'm focused on learning Backend development and Data science with the goal of becoming a software engineer.

-- 📚 I’m currently on the way to be a data engineer with Platzi.
-- ✈ I'm a full stack developer at [Itlookssimple](https://www.itlookssimple.com/ "Itlookssimple")
-- 🖥️ I'm  Interested in data and data structures
+- 🖥️ I'm  Interested in data science and backend development.
 - 💬 Tell me!, How can I help you ?

 ## 🎯 Some technologies I use: